-LEVEL 1: Prior to filing a formal written grievance, the student must attempt to solve the problem.
+LEVEL 1: The student meets with the instructor.
+Prior to filing a formal written grievance, the student must attempt to solve the problem.
 When grades are available, the student is expected to contact his or her instructor directly to discuss their differences not later than the fourth week of the following semester.
 At this stage most differences will be resolved.
 This contact should be conducted in the privacy of the instructor's office whenever possible, and the pertinent issues should be well defined so that they may be discussed as objectively as possible.